juxt/astro-website/src/pages/blog/beanstalk.md

 stuck by AWS Beanstalk/Docker expecting just a _single application port_, and fell foul of how Beanstalk ties its Docker service to the Elastic Load Balancer using some reverse proxying, where the `docker run` command is essentially locked down.
-I've since learned that it's best to keep your deployment ambitions in check when using PaaS.
+I've since learnt that it's best to keep your deployment ambitions in check when using PaaS.

 # No Blue/Green